CoreCivic has updated its Privacy Policy for California residents.

 Reentry

-CoreCivic released its third ESG report in 2021, which shows continuing progress toward our reentry goals and much more.
+CoreCivic released its eigth Corporate Responsibility report in 2026, which shows continuing progress toward our reentry goals and much more.

 Learn More